quajak/RoboTwin/README.md

 <b>RoboTwin 2.0</b>: A Scalable Data Generator and Benchmark with Strong Domain Randomization for Robust Bimanual Robotic Manipulation
 ```
 @article{chen2025robotwin,
-  title={RoboTwin 2.0: A Scalable Data Generator and Benchmark with Strong Domain Randomization for Robust Bimanual Robotic Manipulation},
+  title={Robotwin 2.0: A scalable data generator and benchmark with strong domain randomization for robust bimanual robotic manipulation},
-  author={Chen, Tianxing and Chen, Zanxin and Chen, Baijun and Cai, Zijian and Liu, Yibin and Liang, Qiwei and Li, Zixuan and Lin, Xianliang and Ge, Yiheng and Gu, Zhenyu and others},
+  author={Chen, Tianxing and Chen, Zanxin and Chen, Baijun and Cai, Zijian and Liu, Yibin and Li, Zixuan and Liang, Qiwei and Lin, Xianliang and Ge, Yiheng and Gu, Zhenyu and others},
   journal={arXiv preprint arXiv:2506.18088},
   year={2025}
 }